Monday, November 30, 2015

 Be Encouraged Encouragement Products

 You'll find a selection of Be. encouragement quotes on various products here.
-Whether you're looking for a journal to carry in your pocket, a pin to wear, a poster to hang on the wall, etc., you'll find some simple and artistic encouragement.
+Whether you're looking for a journal to carry in your pocket, a pin to wear, a poster to hang on the wall, etc., you'll find some simple, artistic encouragement.

 Sometimes we need a reminder to just be.
 No more, no less.
 It's easy enough to read this message on tshirts.
 You can choose any shirt style and/or color, for kids to adults.
 The design is printed on both the front and the back of the shirts.

-A simple reminder on a notebook can be a nice place to see, Be.
+A simple reminder on a notebook can be a nice place to be reminded of, Be.

 Some products also have extra encouragement, with - Be inspired.
 Be loved, Be yourself.
 These timely affirmations are printed on posters.
 The background color can be customized if you like, to fit your decor.
-The solid text statement can be customized on the template forms.
+The solid text statement can also be customized on the template forms with your own Be message.

 Cheryl Paton